 Kinome tree depicting kinase selectivity for KIN003 and erdafitinib across 322 kinases in single dose (1000 nM), duplicate measurements at Carna Biosciences Inc. Biochemical assays were measured by a shift in electrophoretic mobility of a peptide substrate upon phosphorylation with the designated kinase.
-Kinase inhibition assays were performed at 100 mM ATP concentration with no pre-incubation of the compounds with the kinase.
 Percent (%) inhibition is relative to DMSO control.
 Kinases with >50% inhibition are shown with circle size indicating the relative potency as depicted in the legend.
 Kinome tree graphic was generated using CORAL (http://phanstiel-lab. med.unc.edu/CORAL/).